Picovoice/picovoice/demo/java/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

-This package contains demos and commandline utilities for processing real-time audio (i.e. microphone) and audio files using Picovoice platform.
+This demo project is a Java command-line app that processes real-time audio (i.e. microphone) and audio files using Picovoice platform.

 ## Picovoice

-Picovoice is an end-to-end platform for building voice products on your terms.
+Picovoice is the end-to-end platform for building voice products on your terms.
 It enables creating voice experiences similar to Alexa and Google.
 But it entirely runs 100% on-device.
 Picovoice is

 - **Private:** Everything is processed offline.
 Intrinsically HIPAA and GDPR compliant.